Particular/docs.particular.net/persistence/dynamodb/index.md

   - `dynamodb:PutItem`,
   - `dynamodb:DeleteItem`

-If installers are disabled, or if `DisableTableCreation` is called, the `dynamodb:CreateTable` and `dynamodb:UpdateTimeToLive` policies are not required.
+If installers are disabled, or if `DisableTableCreation` is called, the `dynamodb:CreateTable`, `dynamodb:DescribeTable` and `dynamodb:UpdateTimeToLive` policies are not required.

 ## Provisioned throughput rate-limiting